 Think it's impossible to pull together a last-minute cocktail party?
-Not with these 4 tips from Domestic CEO!
+Not with these four tips from Domestic CEO!

-As the holidays approach, it's exciting to think about entertaining friends and family - but the thought of hosting a big gathering can be downright overwhelming.
+As the summer approaches, it's exciting to think about entertaining friends and family — but the thought of hosting a big gathering can be downright overwhelming.
 So my suggestion?
 Stop planning.

 One of the best parties I ever went to was an impromptu cocktail party held on December 23rd.
 Yup, that's right — the day before Christmas Eve!
 We were invited just the day prior, and by that point in time, everyone was either ready for the holidays or so far behind they didn't care, so the temptation of a cocktail party was too good to pass up!
 It was very fun, mainly because our hosts didn't sweat the small stuff.
 They didn’t have time to worry or obsess, and that ended up being the best thing.

 Want to throw your own last minute get-together?
 Here are 4 secrets to hosting an incredible cocktail party: